FadedPrisonOfficial/FadedPrisonOfficial/README.md

 - We are an OP - Prison Server with multiple features.
 - You can either just mine in the mines for our players or also PvP other players and fight for good loot at specific times.

-- This GitHub is used to represent our plugins and show the sourcecode of our custom made plugins.
+- This GitHub is used to represent our custom plugins